lodedfentdiper/lodedfentdiper/README.md

 # @lodedfentdiper
-hi i like cybersecurity stuff. thats it.
+hi i make stuff once in a while, and usually im bad at it.